jie5566/jie5566/README.md

 ## 🔧 Technologies & Tools

 I love working with a variety of technologies and tools.
 Here are some of the ones I frequently use:
-## 🔧 Technologies & Tools

-I work with a variety of technologies and tools.
-Here are some of the ones I frequently use:

 ### Programming Languages
 <p align="left">